eddieho/docker-web2py/README.md

 `{"repositories":["web2py_apache2","web2py_mysql5","web2py_python27"]}`

 Now the registry is ready and you will prepare other nodes to join the swarm cluster.

+**Note:** - the registry does not have a persistent directory configured.
+As a result, restarting "docker01" will lose all images but you can just run the script `push_private_images.sh` again to re-populate the registry.

 ## Add new Docker node to Swarm cluster
 First go to "docker01" and run `docker swarm join-token worker` to print a command for joining new nodes.
 Make a copy of the whole line of `docker swarm join` command.